V01D-NULL/limine-terminal-port/README.md

 * Every feature that Limine terminal has is supported
 * Multiple terminals support

-## Limitations
-* Text mode should work but it's untested

 ## Usage

 1. First off, choose a font from fonts/ folder or create your own and load it in your os (link it directly to the kernel, load it from filesystem, as a module, etc)